adinan-cenci/router/README.md

 //-------------

-// Of course, it also accepts instances of Psr\Http\Server\MiddlewareInterfac ( see the PSR-15 specification )
+// Of course, it also accepts instances of Psr\Http\Server\MiddlewareInterfac
+// ( see the PSR-15 specification for more information )
 ->add('get', '#psr-15$#', $middleware)

 //-------------